w314/notes/1notes/react/react.md

 - when passing object use te
 ### useEffect

+allows you to perform some logic at specific points of the applications life

+o It can be used to listen for events or changes in state to perform some logic when that event occurs, such as a button click, or when a component loads.

+§ Like JS event listeners!!
+These are good for event handling

 ## Routing
 >Routing allows for the navigation from one view to another, by changing which components are displayed on the single page.